 Click any image to view slideshow.

 I decided from the time I purchased my first 35mm SLR camera that I wanted my life’s work to be photography, so I ultimately had to figure out how to make a living at it.
 Of all the subjects you could be paid to photograph, I thought that architecture was the most interesting.
-I purchased a 4×5 view camera, the requisite photographic instrument for an architectural photographer in the early 80s.
+I purchased a 4×5 view camera, the requisite photographic instrument for an architectural photographer at the time.
 As I was learning to use this camera commercially, I became equally fascinated with the creative possibilities of the view camera and the large film image.
-In the late 70s I began to photograph in color and continued my color work with the large format camera and also with the Leica M4.
+In the late 70s I began to photograph in color and continued my color work with the large format camera and also with the Leica M4, which had been my primary camera since 1974.
 Regrettably, I sold my M4 in the early 80s to buy more 4×5 gear I desperately needed.
 I continued to use a 35mm SLR, but it was largely a loveless relationship.
 The Leica rangefinder was the perfect complement to the 4×5 view camera, in my view.
 Each instrument did very different things few other cameras could do.
-On the other hand, a 35mm SLR did almost everything in an OK kind of way.
+On the other hand, a 35mm SLR did almost everything in an okay kind of way.
 That didn’t cut it for me and lacking a Leica rangefinder, I gravitated to the 4×5 as my primary camera.
 The technical challenge of becoming a proficient commercial photographer radically expanded my photographic knowledge and capabilities.
 I applied these abilities to my personal work.
-My primary influences shifted somewhat from Cartier-Bresson to the painter Edward Hopper.
-Photographers Eugene Atget, Josef Sudek, Clarence John Laughlin, and Walker Evans had also become very influential, and all remain so today.
+My primary influences became the painter Edward Hopper and photographers Eugene Atget, Josef Sudek, Clarence John Laughlin, and Walker Evans.

 — Richard Sexton